-Mark Gifford, Big Rapids City Manager, is one of the original founding board members of the Festival of the Arts.
+Mark Gifford, Big Rapids City Manager, is a founding board member and Chairperson of the Big Rapids Festival of the Arts.
 Mark’s skills in “table setting” adds a tremendous asset to the activities of the board.
 He is a Big Rapids native and has been involved with many local projects including River Days, the River Walk, and the gazebo in Mitchell Creek Park.

 Jerena G. Keys worked at Ferris State University for 20 years as Director of Customer Support; assisting students, faculty and staff with how to use computers to enhance their work and personal life.
 She has four terrific children and five marvelous grandchildren.
 She retired in 2003 to work on a Masters of Divinity degree from Western Theological Seminary.
 She works with STAGE-M, Tuba Bach, and GFWC to help people in the community work together.